 I've decided to provide the simple recipe I found and also discuss ways to improve it.
 Specifically, I am embarking on the use of thickeners that are used commercially, especially in high end restaurants, to create syrups, sauces and pastes of varying thickness.
 I have created a Food Nirvana entry for using thickeners and located it in the Technology section following the Dabbling in Science topic.
 You can refer to the thickeners entry for more information.

 Now let's proceed with this very simple recipe.
 Simple?
 Well, at least there aren't many ingredients.
 Processing, however, is easy or hard depending on whether or not you have a Kitchen-Aid® stand mixer with a Food Mill attachment.
-If you don't, then you have to process the raw or frozen fruit with the alternative method I describe.
+If you don't, then you have to process the raw or frozen fruit with the alternative methods I describe.

 Okay, let's proceed ...